cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 rolling object can help to appreciate its movement.

 > **Hands on**:
 Similarly add an Appearance node to the ball.
-Add an ImageTexture node to the `texture` field as well as a Material node to the `material` field of the Appearance node.
-Add an item to the `url` field using the `Add` button.
-Then set the value of the newly added `url` item to "WEBOTS\_HOME/projects/default/worlds/textures/bricks.png" using the file selection dialog.
+Add a Material node to the `material` field as well as an ImageTexture node to the `texture` field of the Appearance node.
+Add an item to the ImageTexture's `url` field using the `Add` button.
+Then set the value of the newly added `url` item to "WEBOTS\_HOME/projects/default/worlds/textures/red_brick_wall.jpg" using the file selection dialog.

 <!-- -->